citymash/citymash.github.io/index.md

 We hope to foster a lasting spirit of collaboration between professionals in the field, and, more importantly, to prove that using technology in libraries doesn’t have to be scary – and can even be fun.

 To that end, we would like to put out a call for session leaders who share this ideal and would like to help their fellow librarians feel more comfortable using technology.
 Any experience you’ve encountered in your professional role would be invaluable to us and your peers.
-If you’d like to volunteer and register your interest in leading a session for \#citymash, please contact [Sarah Stewart](sastewart@live.co.uk) citing your expertise and/or your ideas for pitching a session.
+If you’d like to volunteer and register your interest in leading a session for \#citymash, please contact [Sarah Stewart]<sastewart@live.co.uk> citing your expertise and/or your ideas for pitching a session.

 ---
 This page is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Exceptions: embeds to and from external sources, and direct quotations